 San Diego Whale Watching

-I hoped you enjoyed learning a bit about what whales you may encounter while on a San Diego whale watching tour.
-As I pointed out before, there is a possibility to see whales year round here.
+I hope you enjoyed learning a bit about what whales you may encounter while on a San Diego whale watching tour.
+As I pointed out before, there is a possibility to see whales year-round here.

 Happy San Diego whale watching!